 From a macro perspective, while physical demand is not a primary driver of the gold price, demand from China accounts for approximately 30% of the world's physical gold jewellery, bar and coins.
 The uncertainty created by the coronavirus is likely to impact underlying physical demand for gold.

-Technically our medium-term target in gold as reiterated in this article from December the 9th here was the $1600 region, a level that was reached one month later.
+Technically our medium-term target in gold was the $1600 region, a level that was reached one month later.

 Drilling down, the rally from the $1536 low of January 14 to the $1592 high of this week lacks impulsive characteristics.
 Instead, it appears to be Wave B or the second leg of a three-wave correction.
 In this light, we see golds overnight fall as part of Wave C or the third and final leg of the pullback which targets wave equality support $1520/15 area.